2023 - 2024 Junior High Schedule

 Class Fee: $15

-Suitable ages, abilities, or skill level: 6th-8th grade
+Suitable ages, abilities, or skill level: 6th-7th grade

-Objectives for this class: We will be learning about God through introductory Chemistry and Physics.
+Objectives for this class: We will be learning about God’s creation by studying through Apologia’s Swimming Creatures and Land Animals

 Description of the general class format: We will do weekly activities to reinforce the information presented in the textbook.

-Description of enrichment or homework activities: Reading and/or questions from the text will be assigned each week.
+Description of enrichment or homework activities: Reading lessons and/or questions from the text will be assigned each week.
 It is important to complete these assignments at home, so students will be able to participate in class discussions and understand the experiments/activities.
+Expect approximately 2-3 hrs of homework per week

-Textbook Information: Apologia Exploring Creation with Chemistry and Physics
+Textbook Information: Apologia Exploring Creation with Zoology 2: Swimming Creatures and Exploring Creation with Zoology 3: Land Animals

 General Science